Help during the summer holidays

 Flexible Working Request

 We have a wealth of resources on how to negotiate and make a flexible working request.
-If granted, a flexible working request is permanent, so make clear if you only need temporary support.
+If granted, a statutory flexible working request is permanent, so make clear if you only need a temporary arrangement during the school holidays.

 Types of flex to accommodate holidays can include: